Govini2003/veta-app/README.md

 ✅ Create & manage profiles for pets
 ✅ Book appointments with veterinarians & clinics
 ✅ Search and compare veterinary services by cost & rating
 ✅ Access pet health records & prescriptions
+✅ Pet owners' collobaration
 ✅ Explore and purchase items from pet shops
 ✅ Post ads for buying/selling pets in the marketplace